 1. Full-Time or Part-Time MBA

-Complete all or at least four MBA foundation courses, along with the 10 graduate-level courses, and earn an MBA in three to nine semesters.
+Complete five foundation courses, seven core courses, and five electives, and earn an MBA in three to nine semesters.

 2. Accelerated MBA